cwchentw/lightweight-cms/content/howto/how-to-run-mdcms-on-windows.md

 > composer install --no-dev
 ```

-Development tools like PHP Code Sniffer mean to lint code, which are not required to run mdcms sites.
+Development tools like PHP Code Sniffer mean to lint code, which are not required to run mdcms.

 If you don't want to update your mdcms snapshot, you may safely remove all sample posts in *content* directory but not the directory itself, adding your awesome ones.